yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2020/index.md

 ## General improvements and bug fixes

-[epicboy](https://github.com/ameerj) has been busy squashing bugs, in this case [killing two with one PR.](https://github.com/yuzu-emu/yuzu/pull/5201) In some instances, we were trying to read data from an nvflinger buffer, before it even existed.
+[epicboy](https://github.com/ameerj) has been busy squashing bugs, in this case [killing two with one PR.](https://github.com/yuzu-emu/yuzu/pull/5201) In some instances, we were trying to read data from an nvflinger buffer before it even existed.
 By adding a check, `Yoshi’s Crafted World` now boots, albeit with several graphical glitches.
 This PR also fixes how buffers are accessed, so several games now boot for the first time.
 Some examples include: `Katana ZERO`, `DELTARUNE Chapter 1`, `Dragon Ball FighterZ` and `Wonder Boy: The Dragon’s Trap`.

 {{< imgs